 \subsection{Method: Analysis of Comment Discourse (RQ2)}

-We employed an LLM-assisted coding method to systematically capture the complex semantics, affects, and interactional intentions within the comments.
-Drawing on prior research \cite{mcdonald2019reliability, mcinnis2020rare, lim2021sharing, alvarado2020middle}, we developed a three-dimensional codebook for our analysis.
-The codebook was constructed through a hybrid iterative process.
-We first conducted an LDA topic modeling pass on all English-language raw comments to identify thematic patterns.
-Subsequently, guided by the LDA results, two researchers performed open coding on a subset of comments to identify emergent patterns.
-These empirically-derived categories were then refined and consolidated by integrating them with frameworks from previous research.
+We employed LLM-assisted coding with human validation to capture complex semantics, affects, and interactional intentions within comments.
+The codebook was constructed through a hybrid iterative process: we first conducted LDA topic modeling on English-language comments to identify thematic patterns, then two researchers performed open coding on a subset to identify emergent patterns.
+These categories were refined using established frameworks from prior research on interactional intent~\cite{claisse2023keeping} and online religious communities~\cite{rotman2010wetube}.

-To ensure our codebook was both systematic and theoretically grounded, we developed it through a two-stage, iterative process.
-We began with an inductive, bottom-up approach, analyzing a subset of comments to identify emergent themes directly from the user discourse \cite{giles2016coding}.
-Next, we refined and structured these data-driven themes using established frameworks from prior research.
-For example, our Expressive Paradigm dimension was informed by prior work on interactional intent online ~\cite{claisse2023keeping}, and our Comment Theme dimension drew from studies of online religious communities~\cite{rotman2010wetube, albadi2022deradicalizing}.
-This mixed-method approach ensured our final codebook was both faithful to the nuances of our dataset and aligned with established theories in HCI and CSCW.